harvard-hbs/qualtrics-export/README.md

 # Qualtrics Export

-Code for extracting survey responses from Qualtrics using their API.
+Code for extracting survey responses from Qualtrics using their API which can be exercised as a command-line tool.

 ## Authentication